Estimation of Panel Data Models with Nonlinear Factor Structure: Introduction

 The rest of the paper proceeds as follows: Section \ref{model} introduces the SCCE estimator, whose asymptotic and small-sample properties are investigated in Sections \ref{sec-ass} and \ref{mc}, respectively.
 In Section \ref{emp}, we apply the new estimator to investigate the drivers of the increasing wage inequality between high- and low-skilled workers in U.S. manufacturing.
 Section \ref{conc} concludes.
-All proofs, and some additional empirical and Monte Carlo results are reported in the paper's appendix.
+The proofs of the main results are reported in the paper's appendix.
+The proofs and derivations of the auxiliary results as well as some additional empirical and Monte Carlo results are reported in an online supplement.